yehia67/documentation/getting-started/0.1/tutorials/send-iota-tokens.md

 [Get some free test tokens](../tutorials/receive-test-tokens.md)
 :::

-## Send test tokens to one of your other addresses
+## Transfer test tokens to one of your other addresses

 In this example, we send a bundle to a [Devnet node](../references/iota-networks.md#devnet).
 The Devnet is similar to the Mainnet, except the tokens are free.
 Any bundles that you send to the Devnet do not exist on other networks such as the Mainnet.